fireblocks/recovery/docs/dev-guide/README.md

   - [Shared](#shared)
 - [Adding Assets](#adding-assets)

-## <u> Operations Flow</u>
+## Operations Flow

-This section reviews the architecture of the recovery tool as well as how operations take place.

-As an introductory portion, we first describe the main components of the recovery tool.

-After understanding the main components we then review the architecture and finally how operations are performed.
-Where applicable we include dependency information.

 ### Main Components

-The main components of the Recovery Utility are the `Recovery Utility` and `Recovery Relay`.
-Both of them make use of some of the packages as well as 3rd party dependencies.
+The main components of Recovery Utility are the `Recovery Utility` and `Recovery Relay` applications.
+Both of them utilize shared packages from the recovery monorepo as well as 3rd party dependencies.

+#### Recovery Utility

-`Recovery Utility` - this component **must** be used **only** on the offline machine.
-It houses the private key material and is responsible for transaction creating and signing.
-It uses data provided to it from the external `Recovery Relay` to construct the transaction.
+A desktop application that **must** be used **only** on an offline, air-gapped machine.
+Recovery Utility is used to set up Backup Kit encryption keys, verify a Backup Kit, and recover a Backup Kit in a disaster recovery scenario.
+In a disaster recovery scenario, `Recovery Utility` houses private key material and is responsible for transaction creation and signing.
+It uses inputs provided from the online `Recovery Relay` to construct transactions, then passes signed transactions back to `Recovery Relay` for broadcasting.

+#### Recovery Relay

-`Recovery Relay` - this component runs on the online machine and houses blockchain interaction logic.
-It is responsible for obtaining data from the relevant blockchain and to perform the broadcast of the transaction.
+A web application running on an Internet-connected server that houses blockchain interaction logic.
+It is responsible for deriving wallet public keys to obtain transaction inputs from the relevant blockchain and to broadcast transactions. `Recovery Relay` never handles private keys.

-These two components are the main part of the recovery tool and all flows involve these two components.

 ### Operations Flow